KyberNetwork/developer-portal/docs/reserves-orderbookreserve.md

 3) Cancel the order by calling [`cancelTokenToEthOrder(orderId)`](api-orderbookreserve.md#canceltokentoethorder).

 #### VIEWING UNUSED FUND AMOUNTS
-The public variables below is used to view available funds for withdrawal or for creating new orders.
+The public variables below are used to view available funds for withdrawal or for creating new orders.

 **Viewing Unused Ether**<br />
 `makerFunds(makerAddress, 0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee)`